jacquelinegrimm/xray-classifier/README.md

 ## Files

 - `chest-x-ray-classification-vit.ipynb`: Jupyter Notebook for training the classification model.
-- `chest-x-ray-practice-segmentation.ipynb`: A draft Jupyter Notebook for image segmentation.
-Not integrated into the current model version.
 - `app.py`: Code for deploying a demo using Gradio.

 ## Dataset